defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/16-Lab-Connect.md

 ### Connect to the lab network

-Lets get connected to the lab environment.
+Connecting to the lab environment.

 - WiFi Name: `SaintConPhishingTraining`
 - WiFi_Pass: `I can haz teh phish now?`

-### Sign into the lab environment
+### Sign in to the lab environment

-Once connected to the WiFi, open the lab environment URL.
+Once connected to the Wi-Fi, open the lab environment URL.

 https://console.lab.dfktv:8443/#/